 Perks of Commuter Benefits Plans

-With commuter benefits plans (also referred to as Transit accounts), both employers and employees enjoy some tax savings.
-If the plan is offered as a pretax contribution, the employer saves money on payroll taxes since the pretax exclusion doesn’t count towards an employee’s official compensation.
-Employees save on pretax contributions to their commuter plan because it reduces their total taxable income.
+With commuter benefits plans, both employers and employees enjoy some tax savings.
+If the plan is offered as a pre-tax contribution, the employer saves money on payroll tax matching since the pre-tax exclusion doesn’t count toward an employee’s official compensation.
+Employees save on pre-tax contributions to their commuter plan because it reduces their total taxable income.

-An additional perk for those with a commuter benefit plan is an account-linked debit card.
-The card connects directly to a specific account funded by employee contributions and deducts the money whenever a purchase is made for commuter expenses.
+An additional perk for those with a commuter benefits plan may be an account-linked debit card.
+The card connects directly to the account in which employee deductions have been set aside and deducts from the balance to cover a qualified transaction.
 This can help account holders keep better track of their transit purchases, and they don’t have to worry about filing claims for reimbursement.
 Some debit cards feature transit restrictions which allow the card to only be used where transit fare is sold, which provides enhanced security and reduces fraud.

-For over three decades, DataPath has been blazing a trail through the benefits administration industry with our innovative technology solutions.
+For nearly 40 years, DataPath has been blazing a trail through the benefits administration industry with our innovative technology solutions.
 We are the only benefits administration platform provider that is also an end-to-end card processor.
-Discover more about our Transit accounts with linked debit card today!